shupp/VegaDNS-CLI/README.md

   set_password  Set the password for an account
 ```

-While some argumens can be omitted resulting in a prompt for their values, you'll likely find the most success by knowing the arguments you need, and being explicit.
+While some arguments can be omitted resulting in a prompt for their values, you'll likely find the most success by knowing the arguments you need, and being explicit.

 ## Support
 For support or feedback, please use [GitHub issues](https://github.com/shupp/VegaDNS/issues)